Coronavirus Update - last updated 22/5/2020

 Poynton School has a duty of care to all its students, staff and our wider community.
-We are following the advice given out by the Department for Health and Social Care and Public Health England.
+We are following the advice given out by the Department for Education and Public Health England.
 We are monitoring all advice and guidance and will keep this page updated on a daily basis.

 Students should not worry as it appears that the young are the least vulnerable age group.
 It is important though for them to take precautions so that they do not pass infection to people who may be more affected.